-From 2002 to 2015, Ted was a founder of Protégé Partners LLC and served as President and Co-Chief Investment Officer.
+From 2002 to 2015, Ted was co-founder of Protégé Partners LLC and served as President and Co-Chief Investment Officer.
 Protégé was a leading multibillion-dollar alternative investment firm that invested in and seeded small hedge funds.
 In 2010, Larry Kochard and Cathleen Rittereiser profiled Ted in the book Top Hedge Fund Investors

 .
 In 2016, Ted authored his first book, So You Want to Start a Hedge Fund: Lessons for Managers and Allocators

 Ted began his career from 1992-1997 under the tutelage of David Swensen at the Yale University Investments Office.
 During his five years at Yale, Ted focused on external public equity managers and internal fixed income portfolio management.
 Following business school, he spent two years investing directly in public and private equity at three of Yale’s managers, Brahman Capital, Stonebridge Partners, and J.H.
 Whitney & Company.